MiNT Camera: InstantKon series

 This is MiNT's rangefinder line that includes RF70 for instax wide film and SF70 for instax square film.
 It uses a rangefinder for focussing.
 It is designed to take exceptionally beautiful photos, in contrast with common instant cameras that are usually designed to be simple and toyish that appeal to the masses.
 For this, MiNT used professionally designed lenses, aperture and shutter control in their design to let the user create a depth-of-field effect in their photos.

 InstantFlex series

 The cameras in this series apply a twin lens design.
 One lens on the top for viewing and the bottom lens for capturing images onto the film.
 The 'TL' in 'TL70' stands for Twins Lens.
 The first model was released in 2015.
 A year later, TL70 2.0 was released with the 5 times brighter Fresnel Super Viewfinder upgrade, 32% larger magnifier, and improved shutter and aperture mechanism.

+There is also a TL70 Plus version of the camera.

 SLR670 series

 MiNT upgrades existing SX-70's into their SLR670's by replacing the old electronic circuit boards with newly designed ones.
 The Time Machine add-on allows the user to choose different manual shutter speeds, as well as 600 film compatibility under the "Auto 600" mode.
 The SLR670 is considered by instant photographers as the "ideal instant camera, since it is built upon the most sought after Polaroid SX-70, and has modern compatibility.

+The Type-i upgrade allows users to use Polaroid's no-battery I-type film.